OBSERVABILITY PLATFORM

 To select a time range:

-1. In any of the dashboard's chart visualizations, click the beginning or end point in time for your desired range.
+1. In any of the dashboard’s chart visualizations, click the beginning or end point in time for the range you want to define.

 Upon releasing the cursor, the dashboard updates all of its panels to display the selected time range.